 The Chenier Plain Ecosystem Restoration program will provide habitat restoration and provide for the health and stability of the environment, enhancing the existing habitats and creating new ones.
-Proposed project methods will include marsh restoration through the beneficial use of dredge material, construction of breakwaters along eroding shorelines, placement and distribution of rock materials, reparation and regrading of levees, and the use of best management practices to restore hydrological connections and marsh elevations.
+Project methods will include marsh restoration through the BUDM, construction of breakwaters along eroding shorelines, placement and distribution of rock materials, reparation and regrading of levees, and the use of best management practices to restore hydrological connections and marsh elevations.
 These practices have the potential to restore degraded wetlands, reduce erosion, improve water quality, create habitat (including oysters), provide land reclamation, and increase coastal resiliency in a large-scale, effective, and efficient manner.

 Numerous factors such as channelization, subsidence, and erosion of critical shorelines in the Chenier Plain Ecosystem have degraded habitats (White et al., 2007; Paine, Mathew, and Caudle, 2012).
 This degradation increases the risk of storm surge impacts to economically important industries and nationally significant ports along the Upper Texas Coast.
-Restoration and protection of this marsh system would not only directly ensure long-term ecological benefits from the habitats, it would also reduce vulnerability of critical infrastructure to hurricanes and storm surges.
-In addition, this program would enhance coastal resiliency by restoring and protecting economically important fisheries and valuable recreation areas.
-This project combines several Tier 1 projects which are identified in the Texas Coastal Resiliency Master Plan (Project IDs R1-1, R1-2, R1-19, R1-25, R1-41 R1-42, R1-43) (Texas General Land Office, 2019) and would add to the previously funded work completed with Deepwater Horizon NRDA Texas Trustee funds and Gulf Environmental Benefit Fund grants.
+Restoration and protection of this marsh system will not only directly ensure long-term ecological benefits from the habitats, it will also reduce vulnerability of critical infrastructure to hurricanes and storm surges.
+In addition, this program will enhance coastal resiliency by restoring and protecting economically important fisheries and valuable recreation areas.
+This program combines several Tier 1 projects which are identified in the TCRMP (Project IDs R1-1, R1-2, R1-19, R1-25, R1-41 R1-42, R1-43) (Texas General Land Office, 2019) and will add to the previously funded work completed with Deepwater Horizon NRDA Texas Trustee funds and Gulf Environmental Benefit Fund grants.